hebr3/hebr3.github.io/_src/posts/2015-10-10-project-euler-with-haskell-3-4.md

 Problem 3
 ---

 I was finally able to use an infinite list in one of my programs.
-I'm honestly suprised that the code for this problem comes together this cleanly.
+I'm honestly surprised that the code for this problem comes together this cleanly.
 Thinking about how I would complete this problem with an eager language and a non-infinite list I can only image the complexity of the code would increase considerably.

 <!-- more -->